oldHamletsGhost/gulp-4.0-refactor/README.md

 # gulp-4.0-refactor
-Gulp ^4.0 setup
 These files should give you a starting point for using Gulp ^4.0.0 in your projects.
 It should be noted that the styles function is built to handle SCSS files.

+# what it handles
 The tasks included will handle all your scripts (ES6 compiling, compressing & mangling, concatenating all files, adding sourcemaps), SCSS styles (autoprefixing, compressing, renaming to main.min.css) and compressing images (pngs, jpeg, jpg, svg & gif).
 Included is the clean and bundle functions which will clear your set working directories and export your work files into a .zip respectively.

+# server.js file included for localhosts
 A server.js file is included should you want to use a localhost to run your project.
 If you are not and want to use the command line to run gulp tasks, remove the livereload functions in the styles, scripts, images and watcher functions.
 You will also want to remove the require('./server.js') function in the watcher method.
 If this is the approach you want to take, also delete the server.js file and remove gulp-livereload from your package.json file and run npm install to be thorough.

 If you are using a localhost, livereload is included in the project so you can see your changes apply.
 You will need to add that extension to your browser if you haven't already or add the livereload script to your index file:
 <script src="http://localhost:35729/livereload.js"></script>

+If the root path for your project is not ./public/, change this in the server.js file:

+const server = new StaticServer({

+    rootPath: './public/',
+    port: 3000

+});

+# gulpfile.js variables you may need to update

 The two variables in gulpfile.js you will likely change are projectName and paths.